kamijean/exploring-git/README.md

-**git stash show** | Shows a specific stash or the last one **git stash ( pop / apply )** | Pops off the last stash on the stack **git reset** | Reset current HEAD to the specified state -- git reset —soft HEAD^ to remove uncommited changes
+**git stash show** | Shows a specific stash or the last one **git stash ( pop / apply )** | Pops off the last stash on the stack **git reset** | Reset current HEAD to the specified state -- git reset —soft HEAD^ to remove uncommited changes **git rm --cached FILE** | To stop tracking a file by removing it from the index of the git repo

 ### Preparation
 If you have not already done so, set up a GitHub account